-- Workloads increased with minimal staffing resources. - The Tauranga Heritage Collection digitalisation required service upgrades. - A new financial system SAP was implemented, which required ongoing staff training for efficient operation.
+- Workloads increased with minimal staffing resources. - The Tauranga Heritage Collection digitalisation required service upgrades.

 In 2021/22, we will focus on:

 - Participating in a feasibility study for a potential heritage centre in the city centre. - Uploading the collection to our digital platform to provide better access to our heritage artefacts and taonga. - Participating in the development of a sub-regional Heritage Strategy. - Storage requirements to accommodate relocation of Tauranga City Library, including the Civic Art collection.